-The main point is- since women rarely know and can rarely explain why they are feeling a certain way, it SURE AS HELL not your job to guess, analyze or play therapist.
+The main point is- since women rarely know and can rarely explain why they are feeling a certain way, it SURE AS HELL is not your job to guess, analyze or play therapist.
 You'll end up in the crazy house.

-Unfortunately/Fortunately, there isn't a database in Washington that has a record of "why you got rejected," you'll never know what the real reason is.
+Unfortunately/Fortunately, there isn't a database in Washington that has a record of "why you got rejected"; you'll never know what the real reason is.

 I can guarantee you though- if you can somehow make yourself 'above-average' looking, you won't be getting rejected for that, not too often anyway.
 There will largely only be available and not available girls; or at least you will convince yourself.
 You find out by touching them early and often and seeing if they play along or don't leave.

 I didn't think the "Get Hung" guide would have girls eyeing my bulge.
 It did.